tomm/macaco/README.md

 # Macaco

-Web app template using React, Fastify, Postgres, and a statically-validated client-server API.
+Web app template using Esbuild, React, Fastify, Postgres, and a statically-validated client-server API.

 ## How to use